I was immediately drawn to the Alternative Health and Wellness (AHW) world on emigrating to QLD Australia in 1995

 1. ⭐️Be an Early Bird no snoozing till 10am, the beasts will be awake, need tending (Every.
 Single.
 Morning)

-2. 🐮Have A genuine love of animals in all their glory, Its a big responsibility.
+2. 🐮Have A genuine love of animals in all their glory, they’re a big responsibility.

-5. 🍀An Appreciation for nature and the outdoors, enjoy being outside, in all weathers
+5. 🍀An appreciation of nature and the outdoors, enjoy being outside, in all weathers

 6. 🐓Barn and chicken coop cleaning skills, those cute photos on social media of animals snuggled in clean straw, eating from shiny clean dishes?
 That takes work, there’s a lot of shit shovelling behind the scenes.